Baseline Controls News Resources Glossary About

 Is there a free cybersecurity assessment for Canadian businesses?

 Yes.
-Cybersecurity Canada offers a free online cybersecurity assessment based on the Canadian Centre for Cyber Security's 13 Baseline Controls.
+While we are not affiliated with the Canadian Centre for Cyber Security, this free online cybersecurity assessment is based on the Canadian Centre for Cyber Security's 13 Baseline Controls.
 The assessment includes 50 questions, takes under 30 minutes, and provides an overall compliance score, letter grade, detailed breakdown by control area, and actionable recommendations.
 The tool is 100% confidential — all processing happens in your browser and no data is transmitted or stored.

 What are the 13 Baseline Cyber Security Controls for Canadian organizations?